Oracle Database Auditing

 - User accounts that can be possibly exploited by the attacker such as the user accounts that are locked out due to logon failures or user accounts with expired passwords.

-Furthermore, EventLog Analyzer lets you to identify the attack attempts at the earliest with its real-time email/SMS alert notifications.
+EventLog Analyzer lets you identify the attack patterns with pre-defined auditing and monitoring reports and attack attempts at the earliest with its real-time email/SMS alert notifications.
+Learn more

 SQL Injection report | Account lockouts | Denial of Service report | Expired passwords report